santosomar/kev_checker/README.md

 ![Python versions](https://img.shields.io/pypi/pyversions/danger-python)

 # KEV Checker
-This tool retrieves and processes the latest [CISA's Known Exploited Vulnerabilities (KEV)](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) data.
+The KEV Checker is a tool created by Omar Santos designed to retrieve and efficiently process the most up-to-date [CISA's Known Exploited Vulnerabilities (KEV)](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) data.
 The data is processed using the `pandas` library.

+By leveraging the KEV Checker, users can effortlessly access critical information regarding known vulnerabilities that have been exploited.
+The tool fetches the latest KEV data from CISA, and it can beused to streamline the data processing workflow with other vulnerability management tools.

 ## Main Requirements
 - Python 3